OnGuard RockSolid Review: The Smallest & Lightest?

 Looking for something more secure?

-If you are concerned about the lower Sold Secure Pedal Cycle Diamond rating, or you just want a bike lock that’s even more angle grinder resistant than the OnGuard RockSolid, then the Hiplok D1000 could be a good option.
+If you just want a bike lock that’s even more angle grinder resistant than the OnGuard RockSolid, then the Hiplok D1000 could be a good option.

-The Hiplok D1000 is one of the most angle grinder resistant bike locks currently available, and it’s exceptional all round security is reflected in the Powered Cycle Diamond rating from Sold Secure.
+The Hiplok D1000 is one of the most angle grinder resistant bike locks currently available

-However, be aware that is much heavier (and heavier than the Litelok X1, too).
+However, be aware that it is much heavier (and heavier than the Litelok X1, too).

 Apart from the extra weight, the only other drawback is the extra money it costs (check Amazon price here)!
 However, if you like the idea of a smaller u-lock and want the maximum protection, the Hiplok D1000 is a great choice.